Getting Started In Stocks

 Risk Taker, Risk Averse or in the Middle?

 You may be eager to get started so that you, too, can make those fabulous returns you hear so much about, but slow down and take a moment to contemplate some simple questions.
 The time spent now to consider the following will save you money down the road.

 What kind of person are you?
 Are you a risk taker, willing to throw money at a chance to make a lot of money or would you prefer a more "sure" thing?
 What would be your likely response to a 10% drop in a single stock in one day or a 35% drop over the course of a few weeks?
 Would you sell it all in a panic?

 The answers to these and similar questions will lead you to consider different types of equity investments, such as mutual or index funds versus individual stocks.
 If you are naturally not someone to take risks, and feel uncomfortable doing so but still want to invest in stocks, the best bet for you might be mutual funds or index funds.
 This is because they are well diversified and contain many different stocks.
 This reduces risk - and doesn't require individual stock research.

-Have much time and interest do you have for investing?
+How much time and interest do you have for investing?

 Should you invest in funds, stocks or both?
 The answer depends on how much time you wish to devote to this endeavor.
 Careful selection of mutual or index funds would let you invest your money, leaving the hard work of picking stocks to the fund manager.
 Index funds are even simpler in that they move up or down according to the type of company, industry or market they are designed to track.